brandonbloom/ambiparse/README.md

 # Ambiparse

-Ambiparse is an embedded Clojure DSL that provides generalized, adaptive, context-free grammar parsing with disambiguation filters, semantic actions, and a rich standard library.
+Ambiparse is an embedded Clojure DSL that provides parsing for very rich grammars including ambiguity and adaptability.

 ## Overview

-Generalized context-free grammars means: all context free grammars are supported, including both left and right recursive grammars.
-The parser is capable of returning a parse forest of ambiguous parses.
+Ambiparse is capable of parsing any context free language, including both left-and-right recursive grammars, as well as ambiguous grammars.
+The parser is capable of returning a parse tree for ambiguous parses.
+Furthermore, grammar productions can be modified during parsing, allowing langauges to express arbitrary syntax extensions.

-Adaptive means that grammar productions can be added or removed during parsing.
+Ambiguity can be reduced or eliminated from grammars with "disambiguation filters", which allow for declarative operator associativity and precedence, as well as filtering by arbitrary predicates.

-Disambiguation filters are a principled approach to eliminating ambiguity from context free grammars.
-Examples include declarative operator associativity and precedence, as well as filtering by arbitrary predicates.
+Being an embedded DSL enables inline semantic actions.
+Semantic actions can rewrite _concrete_ syntax trees at parse time in to arbitrary _abstract_ syntax trees, or even perform simple interpretation.

-Semantic actions provide tree rewriting at parse time.
-Coupling Clojure expressions to grammar productions enables easy creation of abstract syntax trees as functions over concrete syntax tree nodes.
+To the best of my knowledge, this confluence of features is novel.

 ## Usage